Yesterday, I decided to have a little fun with Photoshop and participate in the Caturday Art Blog Hop created by https://www.athenacatgddess.com/

 I had this picture of Poussey on top of the curio cabinet and thought it was cute, but I hadn’t been quite sure of what to do with it before.

-So, I decided to change course and insert her into a class work of art, which is when I thought it would be fun to put a cat in the famous “Dogs Playing Poker,” painting.
+So, I decided to insert her into a class work of art, the famous “Dogs Playing Poker,” painting.

 When doing a Google search for a picture of “Dogs Playing Poker” to use, I found out some interesting facts.

 According to Wikipedia, Dogs Playing Poker, by Cassius Marcellus Coolidge, actually refers “collectively to an 1894 painting, a 1903 series of sixteen oil paintings commissioned by Brown & Bigelow to advertise cigars, and a 1910 painting.”

 The eleven in which dogs are seated around a card table have become examples of kitsch art in home decoration in the U.S.